-His gambling, as well as a lavish lifestyle, eventually took its toll on his bankroll, and has now had to drop significantly down in stakes in order to not lose everything.
-The only silver lining for Gavin is that he didn’t have as much money to lose like some of the other players on this list.
+His gambling, as well as a lavish lifestyle, eventually took its toll on his bankroll, and has now had to drop significantly down in stakes to not lose everything.
+The only silver lining for Gavin is that he didn't have as much money to lose as some of the other players on this list.

 It's hard to imagine that a former WSOP Main Event winner can have such a fall from grace but that's what happened to Scotty Nguyen.
 A well-loved personality in the poker world, Scotty also won other notable titles such as the $50K H.O.R.S.E and a WPT event.